Sierra wildflower cards

 All flowers in the previous sections have radial symmetry.
 This occurs when flower structures radiate from the center like the spokes on a wheel.
 When some floral parts on a given flower have different sizes or shapes with like structures arranged on opposite sides of a single plane, bilateral symmetry results; flowers having bilateral symmetry can only be divided by a single line to produce mirror images on either side of the division.

 The California Centaury (Zeltnera venusta) produces a flower with radial symmetry.
 The small flowers may be pink, magenta, or occasionally white with a white throat.
-The stamens are bright yellow, and the anthers twist into a corkscrew shape after releasing pollen.
+The anthers are bright yellow and twist into a corkscrew shape after releasing pollen.
 The bright colors and twisted ribbon-like anthers give this plant a festive appearance.

 The California Centaury is relatively common in the Sierra up to 6,000 feet.
 The plant grows from one-20 inches in grasslands and forest openings.